 A TRN is a Trauma Recovery Network organized with the help of HAP staff and local volunteer EMDR therapists.
 The TRN will enlist volunteer therapists in advance of a disaster and by this website and other resources, will help connect the community to the volunteer members for EMDR Therapy after a traumatic event.

 We are committed to strengthen and support the Western New York community after a natural or human-made disaster by offering EMDR Therapy, an empirically supported treatment for post-traumatic stress.
-Our skilled team of volunteer EMDR therapists will provide 3-10 sessions to first responders in the Western New York community.
+Our skilled team of volunteer EMDR therapists will provide 3-10 sessions to identified community members and first responders in the Western New York community.